innovadiv/browser-out-of-date-js/README.md

 # Browser out of date module
-A fully tested, simple module that determines if the user's browser fits their support matrix.
+A fully tested, simple module that determines if the user's browser fits their version support matrix.

 ```
 npm install browser-compatible --save